 In addition to the standard pin, there are straight pins with a little cube or element on each side, at least one of which can be screwed on and off.
 It looks similar to a barbell.
 This type of bar requires a special shirt collar made with two holes.
-Today, the chances of finding such a shirt collar off the rack are probably worse than winning the lottery.
-Therefore you will need a made-to-measure or bespoke shirt.
+Today, the chances of finding such a shirt collar off the rack are probably lower than winning the lottery.
+Therefore, you will need a made-to-measure or bespoke shirt.

 The Collar Bar